Health Care Administration

 Credits 3

-Presentation of the historical perspectives, current status, and future projections in the field.
-Concepts of corporate liability, malpractice, and professional negligence.
-Informed consent, incident reporting, and the importance of accurate and complete records stressed.
-Emphasis on the prevention rather than the defense of legal actions.
-Examination of the role of ethics and moral decision-making in the everyday life of the health service manager, with special emphasis on the various professional codes of ethics.
+This course is a presentation of the historical perspectives, current status, and future projections in the health care field.
+Concepts of corporate liability, malpractice, and professional negligence are explored.
+Informed consent, incident reporting, and the importance of accurate and complete records are stressed.
+The prevention rather than the defense of legal actions is highlighted.
+Students examine the role of ethics and moral decision-making in the everyday life of the health service manager, with special emphasis placed on the professional codes of ethics.

 HC 340: Health Technology and Human Diseases